Allahabad Bank: 21st century

 Its older logo, a monogram consisting of "A" and "B", was replaced by the current 'Triveni Sangam' logo circa 1997.
+In 2001, the bank launched its new loan scheme for pensioners.

 The government's ownership of Allahabad Bank shrank in October 2002 after the bank engaged in an initial public offering (IPO) of ₹100 million of shares, each with a face value of ₹10.
 The IPO reduced the Government's shareholding to 71.16%.
 Then in April 2005 the bank conducted a second public offering of ₹100 million shares, each again with a face value ₹of 10 and selling at a premium of ₹72.
 This offering reduced the Government's ownership to 55.23%.

+In 2002, Allahabad bank tied up with the National Institute of Bank Management, Crisil and EY for the development of HRM, risk management, and general business strategy.

+The bank signed an MoU with the Corporation Bank in 2003 for sharing the banking network.
+In 2004, the bank entered into MoU with ECGC (Export Credit Guarantee Corporation of India) for distribution of their products to exports.
+In the same year UTI Mutual Funds and the bank announced a strategic tie-up for the distribution of the mutual fund schemes.
+In 2005, the bank has signed an MoU with Mahindra Gujarat Tractor Ltd. for financing the brand tractor Hindustan under a special financial scheme.

 In June 2006, the bank opened its first office outside India when it opened a representative office in Shenzhen, Mainland China.
 In February 2007, Allahabad Bank opened its first overseas branch, in Hong Kong.
 In March, the bank's business crossed the ₹10 million mark.
+In 2008, the bank commenced the process of implementing the Agriculture Debt Waiver and Debt Relief Scheme.
+In the years of 2010-11, the bank brought all its branches under the ambit of Core Banking Solutions.
+During these years, another significant development occurred that helped the bank venture into improving the online trading facilities of the bank.
+The same would be carried out in partnership with M/S Aditya Birla Money Ltd.

+During these years, they also adopted multiple technological solutions.
+These solutions include internet banking, SMS banking, e-banking, RTGS/NEFT, online tax accounting.
+In addition, the website was made available in English, Hindi and Bengali.
+The bank entered into a tie-up with UIDAI (Unique Identification Authority of India Ltd.) to allot unique identification numbers to customers of the bank across the nation.

+During the year 2012-13, the bank launched the following products: a) RuPay, the branded domestic ATM card, b) Prepaid Gift Card, a non-reloadable prepaid card that can be used to purchase gifts, c) IMPS (Inter Bank Mobile Payment Systems), an electronic fund transfer service through mobile phones.